 Control Template

 Now we will modify the Control Template of the Button, to alter its look.
-The new button style has already been predefined in ReadifyButtonDictionary.Xaml
+The new button style has already been predefined in ReadifyButtonDictionary.Xaml.

-Merge ReadifyButtonDictionary into ReadifyDictionary.xaml Inside ReadifyDictionary.xaml add this block of code to the top of the file
+Merge ReadifyButtonDictionary into ReadifyDictionary.xaml.
+Inside ReadifyDictionary.xaml add this block of code to the top of the file.

 <ResourceDictionary.MergedDictionaries>